BrycenHarris/geoshort/README.md

 ## Features

--   TODO later on has semester progresses
+-   TODO later on as semester progresses